Eurovision: Europe Shine a Light: Landmarks

 Various landmarks in countries that were set to compete were illuminated as part of a segment titled Europe Shine a Landmark.
 The following landmarks were featured in the programme:

-Czech Republic, Finland and Moldova were the only countries that did not have a landmark featured.
+The Czech Republic, Finland, and Moldova were the only countries that did not have a landmark featured.

 Broadcasters and commentators

 The show took place on 16 May 2020 at 21:00 CEST.
-The following countries broadcast the live show:
+It was broadcast live in the following countries: